Early College Academy

 - You are considered an in-district applicant at MCC

-Stage 3: Students who are selected for the program will receive an invitation to participate in the Early College Academy and will be expected to accept or decline the invitation.
+Step 3: Students who are selected for the program will receive an invitation to participate in the Early College Academy and will be expected to accept or decline the invitation.

 - Each year, all current ECA students in good standing have a spot in the program unless they choose not to continue.
 These students get the first seats in the program yearly.